 Amanda Braidwood, Little Travellers’ Safety Village Program Coordinator & Instructor.
 Amanda came to KDSC as a summer student in 2014 when she was completing the Bachelors of Ed. program at UBCO.
 She is the summer student that just won’t leave!
 Her passion for teaching children has compelled her to stay with the Council, so when not working as a teacher with SD23, you can find her here with us.
 When Amanda isn’t in the office she enjoys spending time with her family and friends, going hiking and playing with her dogs.
 “The Safety Council has truly been one of my favorite jobs so far.
 It is such a great and fun work environment where I am able to teach children how to be safe while out in the community and at home.
 This job proved to me that teaching is where I am meant to be.”

-Peter Twidle, Senior Instructor, Class 6/8.
+Peter Twidle, Instructor, Class 6/8.
 MSA Officer.
 GLP Certified.
 First Aid.
-When he’s not skiing and working as a Silver Star Mountain Host, Peter is riding one of his motorcycles (his personal fleet includes a 2009 Yamaha FJR 1300, 2007 Yamaha MT01, 2001 Honda VFR, and a 1980 Honda CB 750F).
-He has been riding for 33 years and especially enjoys sport touring with his wife Peggy, who is also a KDSC Learn to Ride grad.
-Peter took training from KDSC and knew from watching our instructors that it was something he really wanted to do.
+When he’s not skiing and working as a Silver Star Mountain Host, Peter is riding one of his motorcycles (his personal fleet includes a 2009 Yamaha FJR 1300, 2001 Honda VFR, and a 1988 Honda CB 450 S).
+He has been riding for 35 years and especially enjoys sport touring with his wife Peggy, who is also a KDSC Learn to Ride and Advanced Riding Techniques grad.
+Peter took training from KDSC in the mid 90’s and knew from watching our instructors that it was something he really wanted to do.
+He has been a KDSC Instructor/Coach since 2006.
 “I love seeing the smiles of new riders, many of whom have never even sat on a bike before, and who are up and riding within a weekend.”